What type of content do you primarily create?

 - Studio Sound that automatically removes background noise and echo while enhancing voices

-How to make a YouTube channel trailer FAQ
+YouTube channel trailer FAQ

 How do I create a channel trailer on YouTube?

-To create a channel trailer, upload your edited video to YouTube.
-Under channel customization, you can set a trailer for viewers who have not yet subscribed to your channel.
-You can set any video uploaded to your channel.
+To add a channel trailer to YouTube, upload your edited video to YouTube first.
+Then, under channel customization settings, you can set that video as a trailer for viewers who have not yet subscribed to your channel.
+Remember that you can set any video from your uploaded content as your channel trailer.

-Should I make a trailer for my YouTube channel?
+Should I create a YouTube channel trailer?

 What is a trailer on YouTube?